 a.
 Avoid slang language:

-Do not use, and do not allow anyone to use profanities on your social media page, even if jokingly.
-If you feel that a follower is showing an acceptable behaviour or using unacceptable language, then immediately warn him.
-If it continues this, then ban him from your page.
-Inappropriate language is a sure shot way to irritate and alienate followers and reduce social media engagement.
+Do not use it, and do not allow anyone to use profanities on your social media page, even if jokingly.
+If you feel that a follower is showing acceptable behavior or using unacceptable language, then immediately warn him.
+If this continues, then ban him from your page.
+Inappropriate language is a sure-shot way to irritate and alienate followers and reduce social media engagement.

 b.
 Acknowledge the contributions:

 Saying a simple thanks to people who like or share your profile, provide valuable feedback, and help you in any other way is a fantastic way to show that you appreciate their contribution.
 Nothing can be worse for your followers than doing something for your brand and not getting newly recognized and acknowledged for it.